Global Dynamics of Granular Media Equations via Stochastic Order: Basins of attraction

-This section attempts to prove Theorem \ref{thm:local-convergence} and Corollary \ref{coro:segment-convergence}.
-In Section \ref{subsec:number-invariant-measure}, we find the number of invariant measures of the equation \eqref{eq:mvsystem} is bounded by the zero-crossing number of the function $V'$.
-In Section \ref{subsec:neighbourhood-invariant-measure}, we show the existence of positively invariant neighbourhoods of invariant measures, for both the semigroup $P_t^*$ and the measure-iterating map $\Psi$.
-After providing a structure theorem of local attractors of order-preserving semigroups in Section \ref{subsec:local attractor}, we proceed to prove Theorem \ref{thm:local-convergence} and Corollary \ref{coro:segment-convergence} by tracing solutions of \eqref{eq:mvsystem} backward along connecting orbits.
+This section attempts to prove Theorem \ref{T:general V}, Theorem \ref{thm:local-convergence}, Corollary \ref{coro:segment-convergence}, Theorem \ref{thm:double-well}, Theorem \ref{thm:multi-well} and Theorem \ref{thm:double-well-vanish}.
+In Section \ref{subsec:number-invariant-measure}, we prove that the number of invariant measures of the equation \eqref{eq:mvsystem} is bounded by the zero-crossing number of the function $V'$.
+Using the fact that solutions can be traced backward along connecting orbits, we establish a local attractor theorem in Section \ref{subsec:local attractor} to show that the forward limit of a connecting orbit is locally attracting.
+Then, we finish the proof of our main results, especially the verification of the local dissipative condition under the assumptions of Theorem \ref{T:general V}.